- About Us

-- Outcome: Students will use proper radiographic techniques.
+- Outcome: Students will apply radiation safety practices.

-- Goal 2: Students will demonstrate effective critical thinking skills in the practice of radiography.
+- Goal 2: Students will demonstrate critical thinking skills in the practice of radiography.

-- Outcome: Students will be able to analyze images for diagnostic usefulness.
+- Outcome: Students will evaluate images for diagnostic usefulness.

-- Outcome: Students will demonstrate effective writing skills.
+- Outcome: Students will demonstrate effective oral communication skills.

 - Goal 4: Students will demonstrate professional behavior.